pnxguide/sys205-heartydev/README.md

 ## Setting up

 ### Step 1 - Build a driver module
 In this task, you will need to simply build a driver using the `Makefile`.
-Even though you can type the following commands, I would recommend you look at the commands in the `Makefile` to see how the compilation process work.
+Even though you can type the following commands, I would recommend you look at the commands in the `Makefile` to see how the compilation process works.

 ```sh
 make